amadare42/stellaris-mod-achievement-patcher/readme.md

 mov rdx [rdx]

 ; 48 8D 0D ?? ?? ?? ??
-lea rcx [COMPILED_HASH_ADDRESS] ; (some relative location, dependent on platform/binary - this relative location is the location of the actual hashsum, which is also stored in the binary)
+lea rcx [SOME_STRING_ADDRESS] ; (some relative location, dependent on platform/binary - this relative location is the location of the actual hashsum, which is also stored in the binary)

 ; E8
 call dword ; (some absolute location, dependent on platform/binary - this location will contain the assembly of the C function strcmp)